Turntable Cartridge Alignment Protractor PDF – Download & Print

 Unzip the folder and launch the TemplateGen.exe software.

-Example: values to generate the protractor for the Technics SL-1200GR turntable
+Example: values to generate the protractor for the Technics SL-1200GR turntable.

-Click on Print Arc Template, then OK, and the program will generate the pdf file.
+Click “Print Arc Template”, then OK, and the software will generate the PDF file.

-Example: protractor generated for the Technics SL-1200GR turntable
+Example: protractor generated for the Technics SL-1200GR turntable.

 3. Print your 2-Point Arc Protractor PDF